 The statistics presented in this study should not be generalized to draw conclusions about the credit performance of other new or existing structured finance transactions because of the relatively small number of securities included in this study, short time period, concentration on certain securitized collateral types, and limited number of defaults occurring during the review period.
 For these reasons, comparisons between this study and other similar studies may be misleading.

-Muted Rating Activity In 2023
+Muted Rating Activity In 2024

-Of the four ratings outstanding as of Jan.
-1, 2023, two remained stable through the year while the other two migrated to not rated (NR) due to redemption (see table 1).
+Of the two ratings outstanding as of Jan.
+1, 2024, both remained stable through the year (see table 1).

 RATINGS PERFORMANCE ANALYTICS